askmish/sawtooth-simplewallet/README.md

 **NOTE**

 The client is also written in Javascript using node.js.
 The `app.js` is the main javascript file from where the `main` function call occurs.
 Handlebars are used for templating, client related CSS and JavaScript code is written in public folder and server related files are written in router/ folder.
-Running the default docker-compose.yaml file launches the client, which is aceessible at `localhost:3000`.
+Running the default docker-compose.yaml file launches the client, which is accessible at `localhost:3000`.

 # Pre-requisites